Accretion (astrophysics): Accretion of comets

 Comets, or their precursors, formed in the outer Solar System, possibly millions of years before planet formation.
 How and when comets formed is debated, with distinct implications for Solar System formation, dynamics, and geology.
 Three-dimensional computer simulations indicate the major structural features observed on cometary nuclei can be explained by pairwise low velocity accretion of weak cometesimals.
 The currently favored formation mechanism is that of the nebular hypothesis, which states that comets are probably a remnant of the original planetesimal "building blocks" from which the planets grew.

 Astronomers think that comets originate in both the Oort cloud and the scattered disk.
 The scattered disk was created when Neptune migrated outward into the proto-Kuiper belt, which at the time was much closer to the Sun, and left in its wake a population of dynamically stable objects that could never be affected by its orbit (the Kuiper belt proper), and a population whose perihelia are close enough that Neptune can still disturb them as it travels around the Sun (the scattered disk).
 Because the scattered disk is dynamically active and the Kuiper belt relatively dynamically stable, the scattered disk is now seen as the most likely point of origin for periodic comets.
 The classic Oort cloud theory states that the Oort cloud, a sphere measuring about 50000 AU in radius, formed at the same time as the solar nebula and occasionally releases comets into the inner Solar System as a giant planet or star passes nearby and causes gravitational disruptions.
 Examples of such comet clouds may already have been seen in the Helix Nebula.

 The Rosetta mission to comet 67P/Churyumov–Gerasimenko determined in 2015 that when Sun's heat penetrates the surface, it triggers evaporation (sublimation) of buried ice.
 While some of the resulting water vapour may escape from the nucleus, 80% of it recondenses in layers beneath the surface.
 This observation implies that the thin ice-rich layers exposed close to the surface may be a consequence of cometary activity and evolution, and that global layering does not necessarily occur early in the comet's formation history.
-While most scientists thought that all the evidence indicated that the structure of nuclei of comets is processed rubble piles of smaller ice planetesimals of a previous generation, the Rosetta mission dispelled the idea that comets are "rubble piles" of disparate material.
+While most scientists thought that all the evidence indicated that the structure of nuclei of comets is processed rubble piles of smaller ice planetesimals of a previous generation, the Rosetta mission confirmed the idea that comets are "rubble piles" of disparate material.
+Comets appear to have formed as ~100-km bodies, then overwhelmingly ground/recontacted into their present states.